Manchester Metrolink: Tram stops

 Metrolink stops are unstaffed.
 Each contains at least two ticket vending machines (except for Pomona, which only has one).
-Card readers are installed on all stop platforms for use with contactless pay-as-you-go, the TfGM 'My Get Me There' smart card, and concessionary passes.
+Card readers are installed on all stop platforms for use with contactless pay-as-you-go, the TfGM Bee Card smart card, and concessionary passes.
 All card users are required to touch-in at these platform readers before commencing their journey and to touch-out at their final destination.
 Stops are provided with help/emergency call points to enable passengers to speak to control.
 Each stop is monitored by CCTV for public safety, and the images are continuously recorded.
 Route maps and general information are provided on each platform.
 Each stop has at least one high-floor platform measuring a minimum of 2 m wide, accessed by ramp, stairs, escalator, lift or combination thereof.
 Shelters and canopies at stops were supplied by JCDecaux, and ticket vending machines by Scheidt & Bachmann.

 Power supply

 The trams are electrically powered from 750 V DC overhead lines.
 Between 1992 and 2007, electricity for the Metrolink system was procured by the operator, based on price only.
 In 2007, GMPTE changed the contractual requirements to ensure that sustainable power would be factored into choosing an energy supplier, and in July 2007, Metrolink became the first light rail network in the UK with electricity supplied entirely from sustainable energy via hydropower.
 Now, energy for the system is generated by biomass.